akash2016/Trello-Vanilla-JS/README.md

 ES6-boilerplate

 Standard ES6 Boilerplate configured with babel, webpack and eslint.
-Runs on web pack dev server on watch mode.
+Runs on Express server on port 3000.

 Usage

-npm start to run eslint on watch mode and dev-server at localhost:8080.
+npm start to run eslint on watch mode and expresss server at localhost:3000.